jmathew1/SuperHack2018/mentor_training.md

 ### Line Sensors
 By looking underneath the robot, you will be able to see that there are 6 sensors at the front.
 These are used to detect black lines and are an important part of the main design challenge.
 For this part, you will need to set up a few things before you can start.
-First, set up an array of length 6.
+First, set up a global variable array of length 6.
 This array will store the values of the individual line sensors, after reading them.
-In your arduino setup, you will need to initialize the line sensors using the init() method in your line sensor object.
+In your arduino setup, you will need to initialize the line sensors using the init() method in your line sensor object (no arguments).
 The function readLine() is the main function you will be using for this whole part.
 It takes your line sensor array as an argument, and updates all the individual values of the sensors.
 You can find more details about the line sensors under ZumoReflectanceSensorArray in the main library above.